 The problem extends beyond Obama and Clinton.
 There are many politicians who voted for mass violence in Iraq who have not been held accountable in popular imagination.
 Joe Biden is just one of them.
 But more than just holding individual politicians accountable, we must realize that the problem is endemic to our government.
 Arms manufacturers that profit from brown death spent over $94 million lobbying our politicians last year, including many who proclaim to fight for social justice.

 It’s time we look toward electing leaders who operate on the principle that all lives are worthy of life and that United States foreign and immigration policy should reflect that fact.
 It’s time that our politicians, our government, let brown people live.

-Daniel Hamidi graduated from Yale College in 2018.
-Contact him at email@example.com .
+Daniel Hamidi will be graduating from Yale College in 202o.
+Contact him at firstname.lastname@example.org.